tthorntone/AdNauseam-Wiki/Privacy-stuff.md

 ##### Gravatar

-Each time you visit a site which pull cute little avatar image aside (typically) a commenter's name, there is a corresponding request to [Gravatar](https://gravatar.com)'s web site, and the HTTP `referer` header contains the site you are visiting.
+Each time you visit a site which pull cute little avatar images aside (typically) a commenter's name, there is a corresponding request to [Gravatar](https://gravatar.com)'s web site, and the HTTP `referer` header contains the site you are visiting.
 The tracking potential is too much for me, so I block all these requests:

 `||gravatar.com^$third-party`